tiglabs/containerdns/README.md

 	Name:   cctv2.containerdns.local
 	Address: 192.168.10.1

-	we query the domain cctv2.containerdns.local form skydns we get the ip 192.168.10.3, then we shut down the service, we query the domain again we get the ip 192.168.10.1.
+	we query the domain cctv2.containerdns.local form containerdns we get the ip 192.168.10.3, then we shut down the service, we query the domain again we get the ip 192.168.10.1.

 ## Performance Test